 Salary Increases 2018

 Canadian employers will be increasing their salaries in 2018 by approximately the same amounts as implemented in 2017.
 At the same time, employers are experiencing challenges in attracting and retaining employees.
-These are some of the findings contained in a survey recently completed by Western Compensation & Benefits Consultants.
+These are some of the findings contained in a survey completed by Western Compensation & Benefits Consultants in late 2017.

 Nationally, employers expect to increase their salaries on average by 2.4% which is similar to the increases implemented in 2017.
 However, the magnitude of salary increases varies by geographic region, level of position and type of industry.
 Employees in Metro Vancouver, Edmonton, Toronto and South Western Ontario will receive higher increases, as will professional/technical employees and those employed in the finance, insurance and real estate industries.
 Salary increases are implemented 12 months apart and two out of three employers implements the increases in the first calendar quarter.

 Video: Compensation surveys offer you a snapshot in time.
 How do you keep the data current?

 Annual bonus programs continue to be an integral component of total compensation, particularly in the private sector.
 Bonus opportunities at the executive level usually exceed 50% of annual salary, while they are typically 15% to 20% for managers/supervisors and 10% to 12% for professional/technical staff.
 Two-thirds of the employers surveyed paid bonuses to virtually all of their eligible employees for the last fiscal year.